Terrible bill in U.S. House lies about size of salmon runs in attempt to thwart public process mandated by court ruling over fifth illegal BiOp

 Salmon advocates pan Walla Walla Corps Commander remarks about Lower Snake River dam benefits

-Only wild fish matter when it comes to removal from the Endangered Species List.
+Only wild fish matter when it comes to removal from the Endangered Species List

-Proud to sponsor Free the Snake
+Proud to again sponsor the Free the Snake Flotilla Sept.
+8-9, 2017

 Actual in-river survival for juvenile salmon and steelhead